longlinht/longlinht.github.io/README.md

+## About

-This is my blog based on Github Pages.
+This is my personal home page based on Github Pages